 Concentration: Children discover new experiences, new friends and new environments preschool years.

-Patience: As a nursing nurse, you could face situations where your patience is tested.
+Patience: As a child care worker, you could face situations where your patience is tested.

 The duration of the working hours could be long, but it will be a really enjoyable time with children.
 This profession requires starting as early as 7 am as parents drop off their children before heading to work.